deavmi/homepage/content/blog/looking_towards_2025.md

 to fetch.
 Then you do a chunked fetch of that whereby after each chunk you call a method (your callback) that consumes the just-received bytes.
-You then use this to update the progres bar as `numberOfBytes/expectedTotal`.
+You then use this to update the progress bar as `numberOfBytes/expectedTotal`.

 ### Building the package